Creating a FastCS Driver#

 FastCS Device Connection#

 The Attributes of a FastCS Controller need some IO with the device in order to get and set values.
-This is implemented with handlers and connections.
-There are three types of handler - Sender, Updater and Handler (which implements both).
-Generally each driver implements its own connection logic, but there are some built in options.
+This is implemented with AttributeIOs and connections.
+Generally each driver implements its own IO and connection logic, but there are some built in options.

 Update the controller to create an IPConnection to communicate with the simulator over TCP and implement a connect method that establishes the connection.
 The connect method is called by the FastCS application at the appropriate time during start up to ensure the connection is established before it is used.